apache/deltacloud/site/content/addresses.md

   </div>
   <div class="tab-pane" id="tab4">

-<h4>Associate an adress with an instance</h4>
+<h4>Associate an address with an instance</h4>

 <p>
 To associate a given address with a running instance use call <strong>POST /api/addresses/:id/associate</strong>.
 The client must specify the <strong>instance_id</strong> as a parameter to this call.
-For Amazon EC2, the specified address will replace the currently assigned public_address of the instance.
+For Amazon EC2, the specified address will replace the currently assigned public_address of the instance, while for the Fujitsu GCP it is added.
 A succesful operation results in a <strong>HTTP 202 Accepted</strong> response.
 The example client request below specifies the required instance_id parameter using the application/x-www-form-urlencoded content-type, however client can also use multipart/form-data.
 </p>

 <p>Example request:</p>